 Change in Assigned Percentages of Effort

-Either the faculty member or the department head can propose changing the faculty member’s percentages of effort, but mutual agreement must be reached before the change can be made.
+Either the faculty member or the unit supervisor can propose changing the faculty member’s percentages of effort, but mutual agreement must be reached before the change can be made.
 The revised percentages of effort might be for a specified term or might reflect a long-term change of focus for the faculty member and the department.
 If the revised percentages are for a specified term, the end date will be noted, and the percentages of effort will revert back to the assignments and assigned percentages of effort in place before the term.

 Changes to a faculty member’s assigned percentages of effort are made using a Faculty Assigned Percentages of Effort Update Form.
-Any changes require approval by the faculty member, department head, and dean.
+Any changes require approval by the faculty member, unit supervisor, and Dean (or Provost if the faculty member’s direct supervisor is a Dean).